frainmaster/ig_scraper/README.md

 Scrape first 12 posts of a public Instagram account; be it images, videos, IGTV or Carousel.

 Downloads all posts to a folder named `img` in a file named after the account owner.
-View the sample output in the `img` folder which uses [Selena Gomez](https://www.instagram.com/selenagomez/)'s account.
+View the sample output in the `img` folder which uses [Ryan Reynolds](https://www.instagram.com/vancityreynolds/)' account.

 Start with installing the packages needed as listed in `req.txt` file.
 > `pip install -r req.txt`